oddbird/css-sandbox/src/sasslike/mixins-functions.md

 rather than a pre-processor
 would provide several benefits:

-- Reduce the external dependencies and build steps required in order to generate the code
+- _Reduce the external dependencies_ and build steps
-- Reduce the file size delivered from the server (though this may be negligible after compression & increased client-side processing)
+  required in order to generate the code

-But the primary and most powerful benefit would be the ability to
+- _Reduce the file size delivered_ from the server
-_use custom properties as arguments_ --
+  (though this may be negligible after compression & increased client-side processing)
-so that the mixins or functions could respond to changes in the cascade.
+- _use custom properties as arguments_
-Replicating that behavior
+  so that the mixins or functions could respond to changes in the cascade
-in a CSS pre-processor
+- _use media/container/support conditions_
-is nearly impossible.
+  as part of the internal logic

 ## Proposal: Basic Custom Functions